tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/Designing-a-Scalable-Partitioning-Strategy-for-Azure-Table-Storage.md

 ### Entity group transactions

 An entity group transaction is a set of storage operations that are implemented atomically on entities that have the same **PartitionKey** value.
 If any storage operation in the entity group fails, all the storage operations in the entity are rolled back.
-An entity group transaction consists of no more than 100 storage operations and might be no more than 4 MB in size.
+An entity group transaction consists of no more than 100 storage operations and might be no more than 4 MiB in size.
 Entity group transactions provide Azure Table storage with a limited form of the atomicity, consistency, isolation, and durability (ACID) semantics provided by relational databases.

 Entity group transactions improve throughput because they reduce the number of individual storage operations that must be submitted to Azure Table storage.
 Entity group transactions also provide an economic benefit.
 An entity group transaction is billed as a single storage operation regardless of how many storage operations it contains.
 Because all the storage operations in an entity group transaction affect entities that have the same **PartitionKey** value, a need to use entity group transactions can drive the selection of **PartitionKey** value.